diffy0712/arch-boot/README.md

 ![](screenshots/desktop.jpg)

 ## First Run
-Just after you installed the latest version of [Manjaro i3 edition](https://manjaro.org/download/#i3) run the following commands to prepare the system, clone the source from gitlab and run the playbook.
+Just after you installed the latest version of [Endeavouros i3 edition](https://discovery.endeavouros.com/) run the following commands to prepare the system, clone the source from gitlab and run the playbook.
 Resolve the errors that might occur.
 Once the playbook ran successfully the system should be ready for use.

 ```